starmode-base/neon-testing/README.md

 1. **Branch creation**: Before tests run, a new Neon branch is created with a unique name
 1. **Environment setup**: `DATABASE_URL` is set to point to your test branch
 1. **Test execution**: Your tests run against the isolated database
-1. **Cleanup**: After tests complete, the branch is automatically deleted (dangling branches expire after 10 minutes)
+1. **Cleanup**: After tests complete, the branch is automatically deleted

+### Automatic cleanup

+Test branches are automatically deleted after your tests complete.
+As a safety net, branches also expire after 10 minutes by default to handle interrupted or failed test runs.
+This dual approach minimizes costs while protecting against edge cases like crashed processes or CI failures.
+Both behaviors can be customized through the `deleteBranch` and `expiresIn` options.

 ### Test isolation